 Joey waits wrapped and ready for her turn to practice.
 Dogs paws are often wrapped with vet wrap to protect their paws from burning when they slide or "burn out" on the rubber matting.

-Jumpin Jax practices Saturday mornings at 10:00am.
+Jumpin Jax practices Saturday mornings at 10:30am.
 The training at practice is free.
-These are not mandatory practices, but members are encouraged to attend regularly at least in the beginning in order to teach the dog the Flyball pattern.
-Once the dog knows the pattern and is consistently running in either lane against another team of dogs, practice is more for maintaining stamina and muscle memory, as well as tweaking any problems the dog may have, such as wide turns, ball spitting, striding issues, etc. Please contact us if you would like to come to a practice to see what we do. [email protected] Thanks!
+These are not mandatory practices, but members are encouraged to attend regularly at least in the beginning in order to improve the dog's Flyball pattern.
+Since the dog knows the pattern and is consistently running in either lane against another team of dogs, practice is more for maintaining stamina and muscle memory, as well as tweaking any problems the dog may have, such as wide turns, ball spitting, striding issues, etc. Please contact us if you would like to come to a practice to see what we do. [email protected] Thanks!